-- advising your consultant prior to starting an assignment if you have any pre-existing injuries or disabilities which will not allow you to perform your role in a safe manner. - informing you consultant if your ability to perform duties safely in the workplace changes. - making sure you know how to do the job safely before you commence. - being aware of any safety risks associated with the intended tasks. - following safety instructions. - reporting anything you feel is unsafe about the equipment, task or work environment. - avoiding the use of equipment that you are not fully trained to use or unsure how to operate. - discussing any aspect of job safety that you are concerned about with your supervisor and Randstad consultant.
+- Advising your consultant prior to starting an assignment if you have any pre-existing injuries or disabilities which will not allow you to perform your role in a safe manner. - Informing you consultant if your ability to perform duties safely in the workplace changes. - Making sure you know how to do the job safely before you commence. - Being aware of any safety risks associated with the intended tasks. - · Following safety instructions. - Reporting anything you feel is unsafe about the equipment, task or work environment. - Avoiding the use of equipment that you are not fully trained to use or unsure how to operate. - Discussing any aspect of job safety that you are concerned about with your supervisor and Randstad consultant.

-Randstad maintains a comprehensive set of procedures relating to work health and safety, these are available to you, please contact your consultant should you wish to review these in full, the following is an overview to assist you maintain your safety whilst working with Randstad.
+Randstad maintain a comprehensive set of procedures relating to work health and safety, these are available to you, please contact your consultant should you wish to review these in full, the following is an overview to assist you maintain your safety whilst working with Randstad.